-Martin frequently lectures on community association and construction defect issues for organizations including the Community Associations Institute – New Jersey Chapter, the New Jersey State Bar Association and the New Jersey Institute for Continuing Legal Education.
+Martin frequently lectures on community association, development and construction issues for organizations including the Community Associations Institute – New Jersey Chapter, the New Jersey State Bar Association and the New Jersey Institute for Continuing Legal Education.
 Martin is also a contributor to Becker & Poliakoff’s New Jersey Condo Blog, providing commentary and insight with respect to community association law, governance and construction litigation.
 (See njcondoblog.com)

-Martin has worked with the attorneys in the firm’s Community Association and Construction Law Practice Groups to obtain several multi-million-dollar recoveries in the last five years, including, but not limited to, the following representative matters:
+Martin has worked with the attorneys in the firm’s Community Association, Real Estate and Construction Law Practice Groups to obtain several multi-million-dollar recoveries in the last five years, including, but not limited to, the following representative matters:

 - Multi-million-dollar settlement for a condominium in New Jersey, located on the Hudson Waterfront, that experienced excessive settlement and other construction defects due to improperly designed and constructed site and building components.
 The matter settled shortly after the Court awarded the condominium association summary judgment on its claims of piercing the corporate veil, finding that the developer’s parent entity would be liable for any amounts that may be entered against the developer at trial.